Scalpel

-A scalpel, lancet, or bistoury is a small and extremely sharp bladed instrument used for surgery, anatomical dissection, podiatry and various arts and crafts (either called a hobby knife or an X-acto knife.).
-Scalpels may be single-use disposable or re-usable.
-Re-usable scalpels can have permanently attached blades that can be sharpened or, more commonly, removable single-use blades.
-Disposable scalpels usually have a plastic handle with an extensible blade (like a utility knife) and are used once, then the entire instrument is discarded.
-Scalpel blades are usually individually packed in sterile pouches but are also offered non-sterile.
-Double-edged scalpels are referred to as "lancets".
+A scalpel or bistoury is a small and extremely sharp bladed instrument used for surgery, anatomical dissection, podiatry and various handicrafts.
+A lancet is a double-edged scalpel.

 Scalpel blades are usually made of hardened and tempered steel, stainless steel, or high carbon steel; in addition, titanium, ceramic, diamond and even obsidian knives are not uncommon.
 For example, when performing surgery under MRI guidance, steel blades are unusable (the blades would be drawn to the magnets and would also cause image artifacts).
 Historically, the preferred material for surgical scalpels was silver.
 Scalpel blades are also offered by some manufacturers with a zirconium nitride–coated edge to improve sharpness and edge retention.
 Others manufacture blades that are polymer-coated to enhance lubricity during a cut.

+Scalpels may be single-use disposable or re-usable.
+Re-usable scalpels can have permanently attached blades that can be sharpened or, more commonly, removable single-use blades.
+Disposable scalpels usually have a plastic handle with an extensible blade (like a utility knife) and are used once, then the entire instrument is discarded.
+Scalpel blades are usually individually packed in sterile pouches but are also offered non-sterile.

 Alternatives to scalpels in surgical applications include electrocautery and lasers.